fermyon/spin/tests/runtime-tests/README.md

 * A spin.toml manifest
 * Optional runtime-config.toml files

-## What are runtime tests supposed test and not test?
+## What are runtime tests supposed to test and not test?

 Runtime tests are meant to test the runtime functionality of Spin.
 In other words, they ensure that a valid combination of Spin manifest and some number of Spin compliant WebAssembly binaries perform in expected ways or fail in expected ways.